stephan-klein/supersonic/docs/supersonic/tutorial/third-mile/index.md

 Before we can add any data, we must create a new resource definition.
 Click on the "Add new resource" button.

-Let's create a new resource with the name `superheroes` for our awesome superhero database app.
-After creating the superheroes resource you can configure the data model for the resource.
+Let's create a new resource with the name `superhero` for our awesome superhero database app.
+After creating the superhero resource you can configure the data model for the resource.
 Let's keep it simple – we'll have a `name`, `alter_ego` and `publisher`.
 To add a new field to the data model, just type the name of the desired field and press the blue checkmark on the right side of the field:

 <img class="tutorial-image" src="/img/tutorial/Steroids_connect_data_edit_model.png">

+*Defining a data model*

 You'll also have the option of determining the type for each field in the data model, but the default "String" is appropriate for our needs.
 After defining the three fields, press "Save changes to data model" to save your changes.
 </section>